 Enabling the above features for multi-party conferencing is challenging.
-First, it requires a new formulation that allows systematic solution design over arbitrary network capacity constraints.
+First, it requires a non-trivial formulation that allows systematic solution design over arbitrary network capacity constraints.
 In contrast, existing P2P system design works with performance guarantee commonly assume bandwidth bottlenecks reside at the edge of the network.
 Second, maximizing session rates subject to bounded delay is known to be NP-Complete and hard to solve approximately [11].
 We take a practical approach in this paper that explores all 2-hop delay-bounded overlay trees with polynomial complexity.
 Third, detecting and reacting to network dynamics without a priori knowledge of the network conditions are non-trivial.
 We use both delay and loss as congestion measures and adapt the session rates with respect to both of them, allowing early detection and fast response to unpredictable network dynamics.

 The highlight in our design is a distributed rate control protocol, that can discover and adapt to arbitrary topologies and network conditions quickly, converging to efficient link rate allocations allowed by the underlying network.
-In accordance with the adaptive link rate control, source video encoding rates are also dynamically controlled to optimize video quality in arbitrary and unpredictable underlay network conditions.
+In accordance with adaptive link rate control, source video encoding rates are also dynamically controlled to optimize video quality in arbitrary and unpredictable underlay network conditions.

 The design of Celerity is largely inspired by our new formulation that specifically takes into account arbitrary network capacity constraints and allows us to explore design space beyond those in existing solutions.
-Our formulation is overlay-link based and has a
+Our formulation is overlay link based and has a number of variables linear in the number of overlay links.
+This is a significant reduction as compared to the number of variables exponential in the number of overlay links in an alternative treebased formulation.
+We believe our approach is applicable to other P2P system problems, to allow solution design beyond the common assumption in P2P scenarios that the bandwidth bottlenecks reside only at the edge of the network.